NOAA-RDHPCS/noaa-rdhpcs.github.io/source/modules/index.rst

 - **use [-a]–append] directory**: Prepend one or more directories to the MODULEPATH environment variable.
 The –append flag will append the directory to MODULEPATH.

+**WARNING:** Please **DO NOT** use the command module purge.
+This will remove all modules currently loaded by default in your environment and will lead to major errors.
+If you have accidentally used the command purge, log out of GAEA and log in.
+This will give you the default environment with the default modules loaded.